 Lama Tsultrim is the mother of three grown children and has recently become a grandmother.
 Her daughter, Sherab, is an architect and is married to Eric Adolphi.
 Sherab lives in Telluride, Colorado and is the mother of Otto Ziji (2012).
-Aloka is a manager in Human Resources at Disney Films and is married to Trevor Sands.
+Aloka is Executive Director, Leadership and Organization Development at Sony Pictures Entertainment.
 Aloka is the mother of Luna Violet (2009) and Truman James (2011) and lives in Los Angeles, California.
 Lama Tsultrim’s son, Costanzo (Osel Dorje) has completed nearly 4 years of solitary retreat, studied Tibetan in Nepal, and is married to Cady (Holtcamp) Allione, former Executive Director of Tara Mandala.

 Lama Tsultrim is now working on several new books and traveling around the world to teach.

 “We find conflict in so many places today, within ourselves, in relationships, between countries, and even in places we associate with peace, like the Himalayas.
 What is the solution?
 The Buddha teaches that violence leads to more violence.
 So how can we be actively engaged in change, yet not caught in patterns that perpetuate suffering?
 Meditation can create a working basis for changing the fundamental causes of suffering and moving toward natural liberation.“